ramrom/rams_dot_files/cheatsheets/c_cheatsheet.md

 - `calloc` - like malloc, initializes memory to zero value
 - `realloc` - change existing allocation, increase size, remain contiguous
 - `free` - request to deallocate some memory, essentially updates the data struct that tracks used/free heap memory
+    - generally freed memory will be in the "free list" and not given back to the OS, one reason is syscalls are expensive
 - heap vs stack example allocs
     - array
         - `int myarray[5]` -> automatic variable, on the stack